kalekdev/uni/semester-1/nus-1/notes.typ

   integral.surf_A arrow(B)dot d arrow(A) = 0
 $

-Intuitively, it says that magnetic monopoles do not exist.
+Intuitively, it says that magnetic monopoles do not exist and all magnetic field lines return to the opposite pole as loops.
 This is one of Maxwell's Equations.
+#figure(
+  image("images/gauss-magnetism-law.png", width: 40%),
+) <fig-gauss-magnetism-law>

 === Ørsted's / Ampere's Circuital Law
 In 1820 Hans Christian Ørsted discovered that a wire carrying an electric current induces a magnetic field around it.
 The direction of this field can be remembered using the right hand curl rule, where the fingertips represent the arrow heads:
 #figure(
-  image("images/right-hand-curl-rule.png", width: 25%),
+  image("images/right-hand-curl-rule.png", width: 40%),
 ) <fig-right-hand-curl-rule>
 This magnetic field:
 - Lies in a plane perpendicular to the direction of the current
 - Its strength is directly proportional to the magnitude of the current
 - It's inversely proportional to the distance from the current

-This phenomenon sparked a great deal of interest; Andre-Marie Ampere formulated the following fundamental law mathematically describing the magnetic field around the net enclosed current, known as his circuital law:
+This phenomenon sparked a great deal of interest; Andre-Marie Ampere formulated the following fundamental law mathematically describing the magnetic field around an enclosed net current flowing perpendicular through a surface, known as his circuital law:
 $
   integral.cont_C arrow(B) dot d arrow(s) &= mu integral.double_S arrow(J) d arrow(S)\
   &= mu I